Milldrew/k8s-web-based-practice-exams/readme.txt

   - one http endpoint called /is-correct that returns true if the question is correct
-  - one endpoint called /question which delivers the question prompt from a string in the node.js program and the solution The value returned by question and solution should come fromm a json file  that will later be a config map
+  - one endpoint called /question which delivers the question prompt from a string in the node.js program and the solution The value returned by question and solution should come fromm a json file  that will later be a config map The test that is run should be a node.js function that is stored in a file named is-correct The file will also be added using a config map that provides the function